bdbai/nyquest/README.md

 Licensed under Apache License, Version 2.0 or MIT license, at your option.

 Backend implementations and their adapter crates may have different licenses.
 Please refer to their respective READMEs for details.

+A part of the code in this repository is derived from [http-rs](https://github.com/hyperium/http).
+Refer to their [LICENSE](https://github.com/hyperium/http/blob/master/README.md#license) section for details.